executebig/www/content/donate/_index.md

 **You may also [donate by check](/donate/check)**.

 Your donation is tax-deductible in the United States to the extent permitted by law.
-Execute Big is a 501(c)(3) non-profit with the EIN 85-2160468.
+Execute Big is a 501(c)(3) nonprofit with the EIN 85-2160468.
 [State nonprofit disclosures](/donate/legal).

 ## Committed to Supporting Students